Contractor Responsibilities..... Pre-Shovels in the Ground?

 Contractors found liable for design flaws or failures can face significant financial consequences.
 This may include:

-The financial fallout from a design failure can be especially damaging for smaller contractors, as they may face reputational damage, loss of business, or even bankruptcy.
+The financial fallout from a duty failure can be especially damaging for smaller contractors, as they may face reputational damage, loss of business, or even bankruptcy.

 In some cases, forensic architecture investigations may uncover evidence that could lead to insurance claims.
 Contractors with sufficient insurance coverage may be able to mitigate the financial impact of a failure, but they will still face increased premiums, reputational damage, and the potential loss of future business.